tmtsoftware/tcs-vslice-0.4/README.md

 In order to make it easier to test under MacOS, a Homebrew installation of the necessary shared libraries for the TCS pk assembly is now available for MacOS-12 (Intel CPU).
-Note that these libraries are precompiled, since the TPK dependency is from a private GitHub repo, making it imposible to build on a user's system without the necessary permissions.
+Note that these libraries are precompiled, since the TPK dependency is from a private GitHub repo, making it impossible to build on a user's system without the necessary permissions.
 The `brew-zip.sh` script is used to build the zip file used by the brew tap, but requires that all the sources are available (in ../csw- and ../../TPK).